szlabs/harbor-tile/README.md

 ```

 ### Pivotal Ops Manager
-If you want to build you own ops manager environment to validate the tile you build, you can follow the document below to deploy Ops Manager on vSphere (For other IaaS platform, please refer the Povital document).
+If you want to setup your own Ops Manager environment to validate the tile, you can follow the document below to deploy Ops Manager on vSphere (For other IaaS platform, please refer the Pivotal document).

 * [Deploying Operations Manager to vSphere](http://docs.pivotal.io/pivotalcf/1-12/customizing/deploying-vm.html)
 * [Configuring Ops Manager Director for VMware vSphere](http://docs.pivotal.io/pivotalcf/1-12/customizing/vsphere-config.html)